hash-noob/Ideathon-2k25/README.md

      - Expected Impact

 2. **Final Submission:**
-   - A functional prototype (software/hardware) must be demonstrated during the event.
+   - A functional prototype  can be demonstrated during the event for advantage, but its not mandatory.

 3. **Format:**
    - PPT/PDF only.
 Max file size: **10MB**.